CleverTap/clevertap-android-sdk/README.md

           // handle appropriately
         }

-    The CleverTapMetaDataNotFoundException is thrown when you haven't specified your CleverTap Account ID and/or the Account Token in your AndroidManifest.xml.
-The CleverTapPermissionsNotSatisfiedException is thrown when you haven't requested the required permissions in your AndroidManifest.xml
+    CleverTapMetaDataNotFoundException is thrown when you haven't specified your CleverTap Account ID and/or the Account Token in your AndroidManifest.xml.
+CleverTapPermissionsNotSatisfied is thrown when you haven't requested the required permissions in your AndroidManifest.xml

 6. Checkout the Full Documentation